 So, if you’ve chosen to horseback ride or do an e-bike excursion, an earlier time will shield you from the midday sun.

 If you’ve purchased the Go City pass, many of the 90-minute tours are included.
 If you can’t decide, opt to take two adventures back-to-back.
 Since your next venue doesn’t open until 12:30 pm, you have plenty of time.

 Polynesian Cultural Center

 From Kualoa Ranch, travel north on the Kamehameha Hwy for 11.5 miles.
-By visiting the Polynesian Cultural Center, you’ll see Hawaiian culture come to life.
+By visiting the Cultural Center featuring Polynesian Islands, you’ll see Hawaiian culture come to life.

 This is another venue that’s included in the Go City (formerly Go Oahu Card).
 We purchased this pass and included a full review, including how much money we saved.

 Outside the center, the Hukilau Marketplace allows you to shop for Hawaiian souvenirs.
 So, whether you want island shirts, pineapple merchandise, or handmade jewelry, you’ll find it all here.